railsgirls/guides.railsgirls.com/_pages/sinatra.md

 So our form is sending the coffee information to our app, but we're not doing anything with it yet.
 We should save the coffee information after it is sent to the server.

 For simplicity, let's just store the coffee details in a variable.
-So that they'll be available between requests, we'll need to use a [**global**](http://en.wikipedia.org/wiki/Global_variable) variable.
+So that they'll be available between requests, we'll need to use a [**global variable**](https://en.wikipedia.org/wiki/Global_variable).
 This is a drastically simplified version of what Rails calls the Model layer.

 Add this to your `app.rb` somewhere (convention says it should be near the top, under the `require` lines):
 {% highlight ruby %}